 We plan on studying SPN-817 initially in severe pediatric epilepsy disorders.
-A Phase I proof-of-concept trial is currently underway outside of the U.S in adult patients with refractory complex partial seizures to study the efficacy, safety, and pharmacokinetic profile of a new extended release formulation of non-synthetic huperzine A. We will focus on completing and optimizing the synthesis process of the synthetic drug and developing a novel dosage form prior to conducting additional clinical trials.
-Given the potency of huperzine A, a novel extended release oral dosage form is critical to the success of this program because initial studies with immediate release formulations of nonsynthetic huperzine A have shown dose-limiting serious side effects.
+A Phase I proof-of-concept trial is currently underway outside the U.S. in adult patients with refractory complex partial seizures to study the efficacy, safety and pharmacokinetic profile of a new extended release formulation of non-synthetic huperzine A. We are completing and optimizing the synthesis process for manufacturing huperzine A and developing a novel dosage form prior to conducting additional clinical trials.
+Given the potency of huperzine A, a novel extended release oral dosage form is critical to the success of this program because initial studies with the immediate release formulations of nonsynthetic huperzine A have shown dose-limiting, serious side effects.